-We’re living in the golden age of animation where fantasy and reality combine and virtually anything is possible.
-If you can dream it, we can teach you real-world skills to bring it to life.
+If you love drawing, animation could be the perfect career for you.
+If you can dream it, we can teach you to bring it to life.

 Film, TV and game industries have a huge demand for hands-on animators and visual effects artists, and that demand will only grow.
 Our graduates are bringing the screen to life at Warner Bros, Weta Digital, Disney and more.